pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 ## 1.5 Expanded Project Idea

 This project is an interactive digital ping pong game that integrates a PC-based game environment with a Raspberry Pi-enabled controller system.
 The game allows two players to compete using different input methods like keyboard controls and a mobile phone acting as a controller.
 It includes engaging gameplay features such as a pre-game countdown, real-time scoreboard with player names and a win condition where the first player to reach five points is declared the winner.
 Additionally, the game introduces increasing difficulty levels by gradually accelerating the ball speed every few seconds, enhancing competitiveness and excitement.
 The experience created is dynamic and engaging, encouraging physical interaction and quick reflexes while maintaining simplicity in design.
 The project combines multiple technologies, including Python and Pygame for game development, Raspberry Pi for handling external inputs, and mobile connectivity for controller interaction.
 This integration demonstrates how hardware and software can work together to create an interactive gaming system, blending traditional gameplay with modern, flexible input methods.
+Additionally, the game includes power-ups that appear randomly during gameplay to enhance interaction and unpredictability.
+These include features such as increasing paddle size, slowing or speeding up the ball, making the ball invisible, introducing multiple balls, and reversing player controls.
+These dynamic elements make the gameplay more engaging and strategic.

 # 2. Inspiration